atreib/face-recognition-api/README.md

 # Face Recognition API

-A RESTful API for face recognition built with Node.js, TypeScript, and Express.
+A REST API for face recognition in images using face-api.js.

 ## Features

-- TypeScript for type safety
+- Face detection and recognition using face-api.js
-- Express for routing
+- Search for matching faces in image albums
-- Zod for runtime type validation
+- Type-safe API with Zod validation
-- Composable functions for functional programming
+- Composable and testable architecture
-- Jest + Supertest for integration testing
-- Vitest for unit testing
+- Integration and unit tests
-- ESLint + Prettier for code quality
-- Husky for Git hooks

-## Getting Started

-### Prerequisites
+## Prerequisites

 - Node.js 18 or higher
-- npm 7 or higher
+- npm or yarn

-### Installation
+## Setup

 1. Clone the repository: